John Maguire

 Cleaning

-Use your rocket blower to blast the sensor clean.
+With the sensor exposed, use your rocket blower to blast the sensor and lens clean.
 If you opted to use an APS-C sensor cleaning kit, follow the included instructions.

 Reassembly